joeyates/imap-backup/README.md

 Backup, restore and migrate email accounts.

-# Main Functionality
+# Modes

+There are two types of backups:

 * Backup - progressively save a local copy of all emails,
-* Mirror - add and delete emails from the local backup to keep it up to date with the account,
+* Mirror - add and delete emails from the local backup to keep it up to date with the account.

+# What You Can Do with a Backup

-* Migrate - make a copy of one account to another, deleting anything on the destination account as necessary,
+* Migrate - use the backup to make a copy to another account, deleting anything on the destination account as necessary,
-* Restore - push a local backup (a 'backup' or 'mirror') and push it back to the server, renaming anything that doesn't match.
+* Restore - push a local backup (a 'backup' or 'mirror') and push it back to the original account.

 See below for a [full list of commands](#Commands).